 In many cases, whole life insurance policies are sold as being part life insurance coverage, and part savings vehicle.
 Yet, it can literally take years in order to see any type of gains in cash value within the life insurance contract.
 Even when the cash does start to increase, the interest rate is typically quite low.

-A better way to get life insurance coverage, while at the same time allowing yourself the opportunity for a much better rate of return on your investment would be to convert your coverage to term life insurance and invest the difference that you will save in premium yourself.
+A better way to get life insurance coverage, while at the same time allowing yourself the opportunity for a much better rate of return on your investment would be to convert your coverage to cheaper term life insurance and invest the difference that you will save in premium yourself.

 In addition to being able to choose from thousands of mutual funds, stocks, and other types of investments, you will also be leaving your invested funds much more liquid.
 This way, if you need to access these funds in case of an emergency, you will be able to do so much more quickly than you would if they were invested in a whole life insurance policy.